-- We currently work particularly closely with the Early Years Centre, Portage service, peripatetic service for the hearing impaired and the speech therapy service, especially speech and language therapists based at Balham Health Centre. - We have a link educational psychologist based at Wandsworth Town Hall who makes approximately 5 visits a year.
-We also have the support of an early years inclusion officer based at the Professional Centre.
+- We currently work particularly closely with the Early Years Centre, Portage service, peripatetic service for the hearing impaired and the speech and language therapy service.
+For some children, we also have the support of the Specialist Speech and Language Team who work within the Children in the Early Years with Complex Needs Team. - We have a close link with our educational psychologist based at Wandsworth Town Hall who makes a number of visits a year.